New Car Fuel Consumption & Emission FiguresThis page was last updated on 27th November 2023

 Cleaner diesel cars and vans can play an important part in reducing CO2 emissions from road transport during the transition to zero emission vehicles whilst meeting ever more stringent air quality standards.
 Since September 2019 RDE step 1 (Euro 6d (Temp)) will be compulsory for almost all new registered cars on sale, with the more stringent RDE step 2 (Euro 6d) being a requirement from January 2021.
 RDE has seen a significant reduction in real-world NOx emissions in diesel vehicles meeting those requirements and brings them much closer to petrol equivalents in terms of NOx emissions.

-To find out more about battery electric and other zero emission vehicles, please visit www.goultralow.com.
-This highlights the range of ultra low emission cars on the market today and address myths about driving electric cars, notably cost and range.
-With driving costs from 3p a mile and typical driving range exceeding 150 miles in a pure electric car on a single charge, pure electric vehicles, and range extended and plug in hybrid electric vehicles are an ever more attractive alternative to conventionally fuelled cars.
-Costs and range are based upon the official NEDC economy and range figures which are obtained from official EU test data.
+Despite significant uptake in electric vehicles in the past 12 months, there remains a number of myths on topics such as range and supporting infrastructure.
+Earlier this year the Department for Transport published a guide that addresses those concerns.
+With driving costs from as little as 2p a mile and typical driving range exceeding 200 miles in a pure electric car on a single charge, pure electric vehicles, and range extended and plug in hybrid electric vehicles are an ever more attractive alternative to conventionally fuelled cars.
+Costs and range are based upon the official WLTP economy and range figures which are obtained from official EU test data.
 These are intended for comparisons between vehicles and may not reflect real driving results.